ATTX-project/etl/README.md

 ## Getting Started

-Download/pull the 'docker-compose.yml' file plus the above-mentioned folders to the target directory (e.g. 'etl-unified-views'), and run 'docker compose up' in the same directory path as the target directory.
+Download/pull the `docker-compose.yml` file plus the above-mentioned folders to the target directory (e.g. `etl-unified-views`), and run `docker compose up` in the same directory path as the target directory.

 ## adding dpu's
 By default the unified-views installation is provided without DPU's, DPU's can be added through the GUI or the master API.
 To quickly add a set of dpu's a convience docker image is provided.
 The following command will add all official DPU's to your unified-views installation.